howmanysmall/Janitor/docs/why-use-janitor.md

 Janitor makes dealing with garbage collection much less annoying and stressful because it manages them all in a nice interface.

+### High Performance

+While I don't really *recommend* using Janitor if you're gonna be cleaning up every frame, it is significantly faster than any other library with a similar API design.

 ### Returning

 `Janitor:Add()` returns the first object passed, which Maid does not.